There are people who use Perl for tasks in system administration or in

 The Perl Maven web site was created for all of these people.
 It's aim is to help you get your job done.

 Learning Perl is a funny thing.
 On one hand, after a few hours of reading you can already create small scripts and be productive.
-On the other hand, even after years if using Perl daily you will find new things.
+On the other hand, even after years of using Perl daily you will still find new things.
 Either in the language or on CPAN.
-The learning curve is flat but long.
+The learning curve is flat, but long.
+Very long.

 According to Wikipedia: